MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/add-cascading-parameters-to-a-report-report-builder-and-ssrs.md

  Next, you will create a dataset that provides the values for a dependent parameter.

-## To create a dataset to provide values for a dependent parameter
+## Create a dataset to provide values for a dependent parameter

 1. In the Report Data pane, right-click a data source, and then click **Add Dataset**.